moveit/moveit_tutorials/doc/multiple_robot_arms/multiple_robot_arms_tutorial.rst

 Introduction
 ------------
-In MoveIt, we can plan motions for multiple robot arms, but there are pre-required steps to prepare robot models and configure ros controllers.
+In MoveIt, we can plan motions for multiple robot arms, but there are pre-required steps to prepare robot models and configure ROS controllers.
 This tutorial provides ROS beginners with the steps to model multiple arms, configure controllers, and plan motions using MoveIt.

 .. image:: images/multiple_arms_start.png
    :width: 600pt